San Francisco Bay Area sports travel guide

 Go off the beaten path

-A favorite activity of visitors to the Bay Area is to head to wine country, about an hour’s drive away from San Francisco.
-Both Napa and Sonoma counties boast vast wine regions and numerous wineries that are happy to host visitors in their tasting rooms.
-(As a bonus for sports fans, the Raiders currently hold their preseason training camp in Napa.)
+A favorite travel-guide activity for visitors to the Bay Area is to head to wine country, about an hour’s drive away from San Francisco.

 If the Warriors don’t give you enough of an NBA fix, head 90 minutes east on Interstate 80 to Sacramento and watch the Kings play at Golden 1 Center.